a2as-team/ac215_Spatially/llm/zoning-ordinance-rag/README.md

 # Filter by district category
 python query.py "What uses are allowed?" --district-category "Residential Districts"

-# Filter by article or section
-python query.py "What are the definitions?" --article "ARTICLE 2" python query.py "What are dimensional requirements?" --section "13-1"

 # Disable automatic filter extraction (use only manual filters or no filters)
 python query.py "What are height limits?" --no-auto-filter